jackellenberger/emojme/README.md

 `Add` is designed to allow users to upload a single or few emoji, directly from the command line, without having to craft a json file before hand.
 You can create either new emojis or new aliases (but not both, for now).
 Each new emoji needs a `--src`, and can take a `--name`, otherwise the file name will be used.
 Each new alias takes a `--name` and the name of the original emoji to alias as `--alias-for`.

-## Build directory output

-* Diagnostic info and intermediate results are written to the build directory.
-Some might come in handy!
-* `build/$SUBDOMAIN.emojiUploadErrors.json` will give you a json of emoji that failed to upload and why.
-Use it to reattempt an upload!
-Generated from `upload` and `sync` calls.
-* `build/$SUBDOMAIN.adminList.json` is the "master list" of a subdomain's emoji.
-Generated from `download` and `sync` calls.
-* `build/$USER.$SUBDOMAIN.adminList.json` is all the emoji created by a user.
-Generated from `user-stats` calls.
-* `build/diff.to-$SUBDOMAIN.from-$SUBDOMAINLIST.adminList.json` contains all emoji present in $SUBDOMAINLIST but not in $SUBDOMAIN.
-Generated from `sync` calls.

 ## CLI Examples

 It should be noted that there are many ways to run this project. `npx emojme add` will work when emojme is present in `node_modules` (such as when downloaded via `npm`). `node ./emojme add` and `node ./emojme-add` will work if you have cloned the repo.
 These examples will use the former construction, but feel free to do whatever.